A new AI experiment including one of my ‘traditionally’ produced digital photomontage surreal artworks

 Below is the reference image I originally created (a number of years ago now) in Photoshop using the then ‘traditional’ methods of photomontage, manual editing and image manipulation to achieve the results:

-I wanted to play around and see how my original image (shown above) could be adapted or changed using AI and I used only two different prompts.
+I wanted to play around and see how my original image could be adapted or changed using AI and I used only two different prompts.
 For each image the various other settings and possible options were altered each time to create a new iteration and style of the surreal artwork.
-The possibilities are almost endless, so this gallery represents just one moment in time – one could almost go on endlessely generating new similar and very different outputs only limited by whichever AI model you are using.
+The possibilities are almost endless, so this gallery represents just one moment in time – one could almost go on endlessely generating new similar and sometimes very different outputs only limited by whichever AI model you are using.

 For this experiment I was looking at the iterations, styles and variety you can create, but within certain overall limits and subject matter – in this case only a lady with a butterfly hat.

 Of course, some may see these virtually endless possibilities as a negative thing and maybe even just simply wasting time.
 Where does this end in terms of ethics and the question of: is AI ‘art’ really art?
 I don’t think anyone knows just yet – but many are perhaps now beginning to form some sort of opinion about it all – especially those that use AI in their workflow already.
+Although each image is technically unique, does this raise challenges about the de-valuing of art overall?
+Well, probably not, in terms of real-life physical paintings, illustrations and graphics.
+Digital art cannot cross the line into a unique original physical art piece, because it starts as pixels and can only be replicated as pixels.
+A unique physical artwork in the real world doesn’t start as pixels (data), and it can be scanned to become pixels and then be replicated – but the unique original physical painting remains unique.

 Aside from the obvious questions, I think opinions and experiences of each user will also serve to guide that individual on a journey over time in how and when they use the technology (or not).
 However, as AI continues to evolve at breakneck speed, at this time (2025), the goalposts are going to keep moving and the user needs to continue to be adaptive and responsive to the changes.